We strive to be the Best ORGANIC Toddler Formula.

 Good Food Sources: whole grain and enriched grain products, pork, seafood, cereals.

 Vitamin B6: This can also be referred to as pyridoxine or pyridoxal.
 This vitamin influences many body functions including the regulation of blood sugar levels, the manufacturing of hemoglobin in red blood cells which carries oxygen to all body cells, and the functioning of the nervous system.
 As protein intake increases, so does the body’s need for Vitamin B6.
-Also, an adequate Vitamin B6 intake decreases the requirement for niacin from food sources because it aids in the conversion of tryptophan to niacin.
+Also, an adequate Vitamin B6 intake decreases the requirement for niacin from food sources because it aids in the conversion of the amino acid called tryptophan to niacin.

 Good Food Sources: chicken, fish, pork, liver, whole grains, cereals, spinach, sweet and white potatoes, bananas, prunes, watermelon.